nazhatwaj72-ux/it-service-desk/README.md

-# Full-Stack Ticket Management System
+# Full-Stack IT Ticket Management System

 A full-stack ticket management web application built with **React, Node.js, Express, and MySQL**.
 The application provides a structured interface for creating, viewing, updating, searching, filtering, and managing support tickets through a REST-style API.